TVATDCI/weather-CLI/README.md

 This project was developed as a learning exercise to integrate external APIs, build a full-stack application, and deploy it for public use.
 Contributions and suggestions are welcome!

+If you would like to check out the legacy command-line interface version, please refer to the [feature/legacy-weather-cli branch](https://github.com/TVATDCI/weather-CLI/tree/feature/legacy-weather-cli).

 ---

 ### Key Changes